-&lt;sup>125 November 10, 2022 Public Hearing Transcript at 29.
+124 November 10, 2022, Public Hearing Transcript at 29.

-- of-way is 52.7 acres.
-Byron Solar has secured 100 percent of the total necessary private easements from landowners for the 52.7 acres of right-of-way required for the Blue Route.
-126 - 99.
-The right-of-way along the Blue Route will share existing transmission and railroad rights-of-way for about one mile, reducing the overall width of the easement required from the private landowners.
-127 - 100.
-Transmission Line structures would be placed roughly in the center of the right-of-way, with 75 feet of right-of-way on each side of the centerline.
-128
+is 52.7 acres.
+Byron Solar has secured 100 percent of the total necessary private easements from landowners for the 52.7 acres of right-of-way required for the Blue Route.125Byron Solar has not acquired right-of-way for the Red Route.

+99. The right-of-way along the Blue Route will share existing transmission and railroad rights-of-way for about one mile, reducing the overall width of the easement required from the private landowners.126

+100. Transmission Line structures would be placed roughly in the center of the right-ofway, with 75 feet of right-of-way on each side of the centerline.127